hicommonwealth/polkadot-secure-validator/README.md

 The secure validator setup is composed of a bare-metal machine that runs the actual validator and a set of cloud nodes connected to it.
-The validator is isolated from the internet and only has access to the Polkadot network through the cloud nodes, which are accessible from the internet and are connected to the rest of the Polkadot network.
+The validator is isolated from the internet and only has access to the edgeware network through the cloud nodes, which are accessible from the internet and are connected to the rest of the edgeware network.

 The connection between the validator node and the cloud nodes is performed defining a VPN to which all these nodes belong.
-The Polkadot instance running in the validator node is configured to only listen on the VPN-attached interface, and uses the cloud node's VPN address in the `--reserved-nodes` parameter.
+The edgeware instance running in the validator node is configured to only listen on the VPN-attached interface, and uses the cloud node's VPN address in the `--reserved-nodes` parameter.
 It is also protected by a firewall that only allows connections on the VPN port.